 Do you and your kids love being creative and exploring outdoors?
 These sessions promise to be lots of fun and give your kids a chance to let their imaginations run wild in the woods!

 Hosted by a range of extraordinary and enchanting characters, you will be invited to join him or her on a journey and be asked to help them out!
 These sessions encourage you to have fun with your children at your own pace.
-They also promise to be full of entertainment, adventure, drama, making, building, games and Forest School skills!
+They also promise to be full of entertainment, adventure, drama, making, building, games and bush craft skills!

 Telling the Bees for the Being Human Festival

 We were delighted to revive out Telling The Bees Performance Lecture at Kings Manor, York.
 Audience members took part in an interactive drama performance that looked at the past, present and future of bees and beekeeping.
 The Performance Lecture shared what a bee spoon is, told how the honey bee got her sting and offered a glimpse into the future.

 Night At The Museum

 We were delighted to be asked to create this character-led, interactive evening for Clifton Park Museum.
 There is nothing like a bit of mummification, human sacrifice and immortal daring do – we hope the kids who come to visit the museum at night have a blast!

 Telling The Bees – Festival Of The Mind 2016

 Telling The Bees gave us the opportunity to collaborate on a creative project about bees with archaeologist Dr Toby Pillatt.
 It was a brilliant project that saw us working with with young people, academics, Sheffield Beekeepers’ Association, professional actors and students.
 We created a brilliant interactive Performance-Lecture in the beautiful Spiegal Tent for the Festival of the Mind.

 Waking The Ghosts Of Wincobank Hill